Offerings

 -

 Craniosacral Therapy (CST), Myofascial Release, and other forms of Therapeutic Bodywork are generally safe, gentle, and well-tolerated.
-However, as with any bodywork or awareness-based healing, there are a few things to keep in mind:
+However, as with any bodywork there are a few things to keep in mind:

-Temporary Discomfort: Some clients experience mild soreness or body tension release after a session, similar to what you might feel after a therapeutic massage.
+Temporary Discomfort: Some clients experience mild soreness after a session, similar to what you might feel after a therapeutic massage or a workout.
 This typically resolves within a day or two.

 Emotional Release: Because this work engages the nervous system and fascia, emotional responses may arise during or after a session.
 This is a normal part of the healing process and can be a sign that your body is letting go of stored tension.